annadotconnor/configure-ad/README.md

 - Create Admin Account
 - Join VM to Domain Controller
 - Setup Remote Desktop for 1000 Non-Administrative Users
+- Login in our Client VM with a random user we've created within our domain.

 <h2>Deployment and Configuration Steps</h2>